 Hi everyone, I’m Santiago from Ecuador.
 It is a privilege to share some of my experiences in Adelaide, Australia.
 I’m studying a Master’s degree in Tourism at Flinders University.

 Summer was quite hot, but a nice summer environment is all around.
 Autumn so far is all right, some cold days, but I come from a colder region in Ecuador so that is not a problem for me.
-Nevertheless, the landscape and color of threes is something quite interesting.
+Nevertheless, the landscape and colour of the trees is something quite interesting.
 Actually, visiting the Botanical Garden is a must-do.

-Adelaide is special and still to be discovered by myself.
+Adelaide is special and I still have many things to explore more properly.
 Different than home, but a new home.